Maritino Nemani: Early years

-Nemani is from Nadivakarua, Kubu-lau, Bua.
+Nemani is from Bua but moved to New Zealand as a child.
 He attended Sacred Heart College in Auckland, and represented New Zealand Secondary Schools.
 He represented Fiji under 20 in the 2010 IRB Junior World Championship.
 He joined French side FC Grenoble in 2015.

 Relatives

 Nemani 'Junior' is the son of former Fiji and Suva soccer skipper Maritino Nemani.